Solod-S/LinkedInClone-backend/README.md

    ```javascript
    yarn;
    ```
-2. Create a `.env` file and insert the following code.
+2. Exemple of `.env` file.
 Replace values with yours!!

    ```javascript
    PORT = YOUR_PORT;